mrt-prodz/imgconvert.sh/README.md

-        -s, --source         source path of folder where images are stored [optional] if not specified current dir will be selected -d, --destination    destination path for the converted images [optional] if not specified current dir will be selected -i, --input          input image format to convert -o, --output         output image format to save as
+        -s, --source         source path of folder where images are stored [optional] if not specified current dir will be selected -d, --destination    destination path for the converted images [optional] if not specified source dir will be selected -i, --input          input image format to convert -o, --output         output image format to save as

+You can set convert (imagemagick) arguments and options at the end of the command.
+For more information run: man convert

 Created by Themistokle Benetatos (http://www.mrt-prodz.com)